-Raise your paintbrush if you are the DIY type who climbs the ladder and rolls on paint yourself!
-While I may not be the best interior painter around, I must say I do enjoy it.
-I like the workout and the satisfaction of transforming a space with a little time and money.
+Raise your paintbrush if you are the DIY type who climbs the ladder and rolls on paint yourself! 🙂 While I may not be the most skilled interior painter around, I do enjoy the meditative and embodied aspects to it.
+It gets me out of my head and more heartful.
+My muscles are engaged in a most productive workout while I may also savor the satisfaction of transforming a space with a little time and money.

-As a serial mover, my husband and I have tackled our fair share of home improvement projects, and since I truly cannot be trusted with power tools, the painting usually falls within my domain.
-Dozens of homes for us over the years added up to hundreds of walls to paint so I have some experience.
+As a serial mover, my husband and I tackled our fair share of home improvement projects, and since I truly can hardly be trusted with power tools, painting frequently is within my domain.
+Dozens of homes for us over the years added up to hundreds of walls to paint…so, yep this fairy has some experience.

-We have also hired professionals from time to time, and there are many occasions where it is wise to leave the job to them.
+We also hire professionals from time to time, and there are many occasions where it is wise to leave the job to them.

 One of the 3,000 frustrating things about our current fixer upper when we bought it?
-The whole home had been freshly painted with one color…and it was the WRONG color for us.
-(Think an “I Can’t Believe It’s Not Butter” shade of margarine.)
-The only upside?
-I guess it would have been more work to cover a darker color.
+The whole home came freshly painted one color…and it was all WRONG.
+(Unless you love an “I Can’t Believe It’s Not Butter” margarine shade!)
+The saving grace?
+It would have been much more work to cover a darker color.